 Whereas the altered state of consciousness is being in any condition outside the normal state of consciousness or an ordinary state of consciousness.
 You can experience an altered state of consciousness during a meditation session, hypnosis, or even when dancing and listening to certain monotonous drum beats.
-More popularly many refer it to going in ‘trance’ Though going in trance doesn’t mean losing consciousness.
+More popularly many refer it to as going in a ‘trance’ Though going in a trance doesn’t mean losing consciousness.
 And when we refer to an altered state of consciousness we usually think of psychedelic drugs but there are many other methods of entering an altered state of consciousness without ingesting any mind-altering substances.

-Shamans are portrayed negatively by media.
+Shamans are portrayed negatively by the media.
 Of course, there are many charlatans in the world of shamanism just like in any field.
 But shamans were once highly respected in ancient societies.
 They were known to be seers, wizards, and medicine men.